-Over the last two years Karibu has evolved even further, and now seeks to be a broader working class newspaper covering all aspects of working class life.
-Karibu has become a platform where people from different sectors and different walks of life access news about social, economic, political and cultural life of the country and of the working class in particular.
-An equall important element of this evolutino of Karibu is that the newspaper has set itself the goal of becoming a national newspaper – operating on a variety of platform that include digital (web-based), mobi as well as paper.
+Over the last two years Karibu! has evolved even further, and now seeks to be a broader working class newspaper covering all aspects of working class life.
+Karibu! has become a platform where people from different sectors and different walks of life access news about social, economic, political and cultural life of the country and of the working class in particular.
+An equally important element of this evolution of Karibu! is that the newspaper has set itself the goal of becoming a national newspaper – operating on a variety of platform that include digital (web-based), mobi as well as hardcopy paper.

 The Forum of Activist Journalists

-The primary news generation strategy of Karibu consists in building a network of community journalists who contribute news to the newspaper.
-The overall aim of Karibu and Forum of Activist Journalists Project is the defence of the democratic space through building a progressive media movement which is part of the broader social justice movement.
+The primary news generation strategy of Karibu! consists in building a network of community journalists who contribute news to the newspaper.
+The overall aim of Karibu! and the Forum of Activist Journalists Project is the defence of the democratic space through building a progressive media movement which is part of the broader social justice movement.

 House of Movements

 Phone: 011 336 9190